zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 Jogi has a contract with the government, but he cal ls it a “two-edged sword.”
 “Two-edged” (edged) refers to a knife or some sharp  object that is sharp on both sides.
 A “sword” (sword) is like a large knife that  you would use to fight someone or kill someone.
 The meaning of the phrase, however , is that this is a situation that has some advantages and some disadvantages – s ome good things and some bad things.

-Having a government contract is, according to Jogi,  “a two-edged sword,” meaning there are good things about it and there ar e bad things about it.
+Having a government contract is, according to Jogi,  “a two-edged sword,” meaning there are good things about it and there are bad things about it.

 Deborah says, “How so?”
 “How so?” means “How is it a two-edged sword?” in this case.
-We use this question “How so?” when we w ant someone to give us a more detailed explanation.
+We use this question “How so?” when we want someone to give us a more detailed explanation.
 Jogi does that.
 He says,  “I’m grateful” – I’m thankful – “for the work, but having to jump through hoops of the government’s bureaucracy has me pulling my hair out.”

 The phrase “to jump through hoops” (hoops) means to  have to do many different small, often difficult tasks that don’t seem to hav e any real purpose, but that are required to get what you want.
 Government agencies and offices often require that you fill out lots of forms.
 You give them this  piece of paper, you give them this piece of information – it seems like they’re a sking you to do a lot of little things that don’t seem necessary.